-Timing is everything.
-One bad set doesn’t mean it’s time to quit.
-Have patience: great marriages, like great comedy careers, take time.
-The cardinal rules of comedy have an uncanny resemblance to the rules of building a strong marriage.
-In Take My Spouse, Please, writer and comedian Dani Klein Modisett artfully lays out 15 axioms of marriage and, not coincidentally, axioms of life.
-With her trademark humor and sharp yet reverent tone, Dani offers a map for navigating your marriage through rough patches, bad jokes, and a bum audience.
+In love as in comedy, timing is everything.
+One bad night doesn’t mean it’s time to quit.
+Have patience: great marriages, like a successful comedy career, take time.
+Turns out the cardinal rules of comedy have an uncanny resemblance to the “rules” of building a strong marriage.
+With humor and grace, writer and comedian Dani Klein Modisett shares a map for navigating your marriage through rough patches, bad jokes, and even nights when you bomb.

-Take My Spouse, Please shows how these 15 rules of comedy, when applied to marriage, keep you and your spouse connected, enjoying each other and getting through those inevitable tough times.
-Seeing your primary relationship through the lens of a comic who’s not afraid to confess her mishaps will shake it awake in a way that no other book on marriage will.
-It will help you see that there is (almost) always room to laugh at a trying situation and, more importantly, with each other.
+Take My Spouse, Please shows how thirteen tried-and-true rules of comedy, when applied to marriage, keep you and your spouse connected, enjoying each other, and getting through those inevitable tough times.
+Bottom line: there is (almost) always room to laugh at a trying situation and, more important, with each other.

 News & Reviews